dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

    IPv6-only PDU session that enabled by bunch of IPv6 transition solutions already available in the field.

-- Nature of Data Path
+- Nature of Data Path:

    The single PDU session multi-homing case requires multipoint-to-point (MP2P) data path.
 It should be much scalable than multi-homing with multiple PDU sessions because number of required path states in the UPFs are reduced as closed to egress endpoint.

-- Supporting Transport Variations
+- Supporting Transport Variations:

    5G system will be expected that the new radio spectrums in high frequency bands require operators to deploy their base stations much dense for much wider areas compare to previous generation footprints.
 To make sure that